aurigma/php-asset-storage-client/docs/Api/DataSchemasApi.md

 dataSchemasGetFolder($full_path, $tenant_id): \Aurigma\AssetStorage\Model\FolderContentOfDataSchemaDto
 ```

-Returns the folder content by folder path.
+Returns a folder and its content by folder path.

 ### Example